pecknigel/exchange-tickers-practice-project/TASKS.md

 That way you can reuse your module in other ways.
 It’s not tied to the way that it’s used.

+It’s also just good practice to organise your code in this way, so it’s separate and each piece has a particular responsibility.

 Since this is a way to call your program, add a script to your `package.json` such as:

 ```